bonpic69/bot/README.md

 ## Disclaimer

 Trading cryptocurrencies involves significant risk and can result in the loss of your capital.
 This bot is provided as-is, and users are responsible for configuring it correctly and monitoring its operation.
 Always test the bot in a demo environment before using it with real funds.

-## Contact

-For questions or support, please open an issue on the GitHub repository or contact the maintainer at [your.email@example.com](mailto:your.email@example.com).